insected/bobbae_gcp-wiki/IAM.md

 ### Limit Access

-Limiting the use of service accounts and service account keys to situations in which [they're absolutely necessary](https://cloud.google.com/blog/products/identity-security/how-to-authenticate-service-accounts-to-help-keep-applications-secure) keeps user data more secure, reduces the chance of unauthorized activity, and makes it easier to use audit logs to determine which users performed certain operations.
+Limiting the use of service accounts and service account keys to situations in which [they're absolutely necessary](https://cloud.google.com/blog/products/identity-security/how-to-authenticate-service-accounts-to-help-keep-applications-secure) keeps user data more secure.

 ### Access Control